stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/03-using-entry-list-screenlet.markdown

     Assistant editor to display `EntriesViewController`'s code and the storyboard side by side.
-With Entry List Screenlet selected in the storyboard, Control-drag from the Screenlet to the `EntriesViewController` class to create the outlet.
-In the dialog that appears upon releasing your mouse button, enter the following information and click *Connect*:
+With Entry List Screenlet selected in the storyboard, Control-drag from the Screenlet to the `EntriesViewController` class, just below the class declaration.
+Release your mouse button, enter the following information in the dialog that appears, and click *Connect*:

     - **Connection:** Outlet
     - **Name:** screenlet